open-contracting/deploy/docs/reference/index.rst

 Servers are monitored by `Prometheus <https://prometheus.io/>`__.
 Salt is used to configure Prometheus monitoring on each server.

-We use the following techniques:
+We use the following exporters:

--  `Node Exporter <https://github.com/prometheus/node_exporter>`__ is installed on each machine to monitor things like disk space, memory use, etc.
+-  `Node Exporter <https://github.com/prometheus/node_exporter>`__ is installed on each server to export hardware and OS metrics like disk space used, memory used, etc.
--  `Black Box Exporter <https://github.com/prometheus/blackbox_exporter>`__ is used to check websites are up.
-(Keyword checks are more complicated than on UptimeRobot and so are not configured.)
+-  `Black Box Exporter <https://github.com/prometheus/blackbox_exporter>`__ is installed on the Prometheus server to check that services are up.
+(Keyword monitors are more complicated to configure than on UptimeRobot, and so are not used.)

 Salt does not (yet) setup a Prometheus server to collect metrics from these servers.
 Currently, Open Data Services runs a Prometheus server to process client data, which raises alarms to ODS staff only (`#31 <https://github.com/open-contracting/deploy/issues/31>`__).